MakeSchool-Tutorials/Node-Reddit-Clone/P01-Create-A-Post/content.md

 1. Show one post
 1. Comment on posts
 1. Create subreddits
-1. Create a post on a subreddit
-1. Show all subreddits
 1. Sign up and Login
-1. Associate posts, comments with their author
+1. Associate posts and comments with their author
-1. Delete posts
 1. Make comments on comments
 1. Vote a post up
 1. Vote a comment up